The Content Construction Kit allows you to add custom fields to nodes using a web browser.

 - fieldgroup : Field group module - with much more awesomeness than in D6 !

-- content_copy: Either use Bundle copy or the Features module which supports exporting and importing content types and fields in 'feature' modules.
+- content_copy: Either use Bundle copy, Features (which supports exporting and importing content types and fields in "feature" modules) or Field Tools.

 - multigroup: Field Collection.
 There is no automatic upgrade path for multigroup, see http://blog.urbaninsight.com/2012/02/28/migrating-drupal-6-multigroups-d... for an explanation about how to migrate from multigroup to field collection.